CharlotteLaw/Weatherly/README.md

 **Front End**
 • Programmed using HTML and CSS
-• Utilized EJS to return HTML and CSS
+• Utilized EJS to embed JS within HTML

 ** **